 where $C$ is a constant, $M_L$ is the lower triangular part from the Cholesky decomposition, $M = \sum_{i=1}^n \omega_i \omega_i' + nV_w$, and $d_j = {M_L}^{-1} \sum_{i=1}^n \omega_i X_{ij}$.

 In the M-step, we maximize the objective function and obtain

-where $\text{pen}_j = \tilde \gamma_j \lambda_1 + (1-\tilde\gamma_j) \lambda_0$.
-Then $\hat\theta$ is obtained using $\tilde \beta = \theta A D_L$, where $\hat D = \frac{1}{n} \sum_{i=1}^n{\omega_i \omega_i'} + V_w$ and $\hat A$ is obtained by applying the SVD on the matrix $\hat {\tilde \beta} \hat D_L^{-1}$.
+where $\text{pen}_j = \widetilde \gamma_j \lambda_1 + (1-\widetilde \gamma_j) \lambda_0$.
+Then $\widehat \theta$ is obtained using $\widetilde \beta = \theta A D_L$, where $\widehat D = \frac{1}{n} \sum_{i=1}^n{\omega_i \omega_i'} + V_w$ and $\widehat A$ is obtained by applying the SVD on the matrix $\widehat {\widetilde \beta} \widehat D_L^{-1}$.

 In (\ref{eqn:EM-beta}), we choose $m = 1$ and let $q = 1$ and $2$.
-When $q = 1$, the expression is similar to it of the adaptive lasso \citep{zou06}.
+When $q = 1$, the expression is similar to that of the adaptive lasso \citep{zou06}.
 When $q = 2$, the penalty term is then similar to it in the group lasso method \citep{ming06}.
 Despite those similarities, the tuning parameter in (\ref{eqn:EM-beta}) can be updated during each EM iteration; however, in both of the two aforementioned literature, their tuning parameters are chosen to be fixed values.
 The benefit of allowing the tuning parameter to update is explored by \citet{rockova18b}, which studied the sparse normal mean model.
-It is unclear whether our PX-EM algorithm also enjoys the same benefit and can be studied in the future.

 Last, we obtain